 by Rachel Smith

-Have you used TapeACall or Rev?
-Or another system for interviews?
+What’s your interviewing and transcribing system?
 We’d love to hear from you in the comments.